Saeed Rashid

 Saeed Rashid, PP, (20 January 1927 – 19 June 1999) was a writer, teacher, and historian from Pakistan.

 Life

 Military College Jhelum years

 In the 1950s he was associated with the Fine Arts Cultural Center.
 There he wrote and produced plays.
 From 1950, for several years he was associated with the editorship of the college magazine Tarbiyat (training).
 From 1965 to 1968 he was the library officer.
-From 1967 to 1985 he served as the House Master for Shair Shah House.
+From 1967 to 1985 he served as the House Master for Shershah House.
 In October 1974, he was appointed Director of the Research and Development Cell and in 1991 he became secretary of the Alamgirians Society.